Muditha-Kumara/SoftwareTesting/Report/Integration_and_System_Testing_Report(part 1).md

 **Approach:** Top-Down Integration Testing

-**Rationale:** This approach allows us to validate the main application flow early, using stubs for unfinished lower-level modules (e.g., Payment and Notification services).
+**Rationale:** This approach allows my team to validate the main application flow early, using stubs for unfinished lower-level modules (for instance, Payment and Notification services).
 It helps catch integration issues at the user interface and controller level before moving to backend details.

 #### 3.2.
 Modules & Sequence